DavidStevensonVtex/Linux/The-Linux-Command-Line/ch20/text-processing.md

 * tr Translate or delete characters
 * sed Stream editor for filtering and transforming text
 * aspell Interactive spell checker

+### Applications of Text

+#### Documents

+Many people write documents using plain text formats.

+Many scientific papers are written using this method, as Unix-based text processing systems were among the first systems that supported the advanced typographical layout needed by writers in technical disciplines.

+#### Web Pages

+Web pages are text documents that use either Hypertext Markup Language (HTML) or Extensible Markup Language (XML) as markup languages to describe the documents visual format.

+#### Email

+An email begins with a header that describes the source of the message and processing it received during its journey, followed by the body of the message with its content.

+#### Printer Output

+#### Program Source Code